Geometric criteria for overtwistedness: Weinstein cobordism from overtwisted to standard sphere

 \section{Weinstein cobordism from overtwisted to standard sphere}

-The main goal of this section is proving the equivalence $1=3a=3b$ in Theorem \ref{thm:main}.
-Firstly we state an important application of the previous section.
-The contact branched cover technique \cite{Ge2,NP} along with Theorem \ref{thm:OTxD2} yield the following class of examples of overtwisted contact structures.
+The main goal of this section is proving the equivalence (1)$\Longleftrightarrow$(3)$\Longleftrightarrow$(4) in Theorem \ref{thm:main}, which is concluded in Theorems \ref{thm: ps to OT} and \ref{thm: loose to OT} .
+First, we state an application of the previous section which will be used in their proofs.
+The contact branched cover \cite[Theorem 7.5.4]{Ge2} along with Theorem \ref{thm:OTxD2} yield the following class of examples of overtwisted contact structures.

 \begin{thm} Let $(Y,\xi)$ be a contact manifold and $(D,\xi|_D)$ a codimension--2 overtwisted contact submanifold.
 A k--fold contact branched cover of $(Y,\xi)$ along $(D,\xi|_D)$ is overtwisted for $k$ large enough. \end{thm}